Easy Energy Saving Tips For Your Home

 Washers and Dryers

-Dryers can use up a lot of energy, and the higher the heat level, the more this will cost.
+Dryers can use up a lot of energy, and the higher the heat level, the more it will cost.
 Consider using lower temperatures and hang-drying laundry when possible.

-Newer dryers have sensors which ensure that they shut off when moisture levels are low enough.
-Otherwise, simply leaving it on a timer setting will help to make sure you don’t waste energy here.
+Newer dryers have sensors that ensure that they shut off when moisture levels are low enough.
+Otherwise, simply leaving it on a timer setting will help to make sure you don’t waste energy.

 It’s essential that you clean the dryer lint filter after each use as well.
 Not only is this a safety precaution, but a clogged lint trap will also reduce dryer efficiency and cause it to use more energy than necessary.